Nice to see the continued civic tech engagement in the city of brotherly love. From Philly.com:

 Interesting piece from the Sunlight Foundation, which has ranked the G7 countries based on their commitment to Open Data.

 While the G7 (previously G8) countries pledged to make data “open by default” and “usable by all” last summer, many of their open data action plans show hesitations and difficulties to guarantee their data will be free of charge.

 Sunlight has been following the development of the G8 Open Data Charter since it was signed.
 G8 Leaders agreed to follow five open data principles and publish their own national action plans detailing how to implement the Charter.
 Four countries failed to launch their plans by the deadline of October 2013, and Germany has still yet to release its plan — now nine months delayed.

-Happy Friday!
-Hope everyone had a great first full week of summer.
-Here are some of the happening conversations on EveryBlock this past week.
+Happy August!
+Hope everyone had a good week.
+Here are some of the happening threads on EveryBlock Chicago for the week.

 Have a great weekend everyone!

-Hope everyone enjoys the longest day of the year tomorrow!
-Here are some of the happening threads of the week on EveryBlock.
+Happy Friday!
+Here are some of the week’s happening threads on EveryBlock.

 The last few weeks was clothing, this week, learn where to donate baby formula.